aosabook/500lines/modeller/chapter.md

 We let specialized OpenGL functions handle the right hand side of the diagram: conversion from eye space to homogeneous clip space is handled by `gluPerspective`, and conversion to normalized device space and viewport space is handled by `glViewport`.
 These matrices do not change during program execution.
 Points in the view space are converted into points in 2D using the projection matrix.

 We need to manage the left hand side of the diagram ourselves.
 We define a matrix which converts points from the model spaces into the world space, called the Model matrix.
-We alse define the View matrix, which converts from the world space into the eye space.
+We alse define the view matrix, which converts from the world space into the eye space.
 In this project, we combine these two matrices to obtain the ModelView matrix.

 ### Rendering With the Viewer